 This property is 3 minutes walk from the beach.
 A 15-minute boat ride from Kota Kinabalu City, Manukan Island Resort by Sutera Sanctuary Lodges offers views of the South China Sea.
 It features an outdoor pool, a restaurant and spacious villas with private terraces and dining areas.

 Offering room service, air-conditioned wooden villas at Manukan combine traditional and modern elements.
 They are equipped with a private bathroom and satellite TV.
-Tea/coffee making facilities are available.

 The resort offers a wide range of activities such as diving, snorkelling and trekking.
 Complimentary boat transfers are available.